technion-cs-nlp/Individual-Neurons-Pitfalls/README.md

 ## Intervention Experiments

-1. Obtain any of the three ranking of your choosing by running the appropriate commands from 1-3 in the probing experiments.
+1. Produce any of the three ranking of your choosing by running the appropriate commands from 1-3 in the probing experiments.
 *Note that you must create the Linear ranking (step 1) first in order to obtain any of the other rankings*.
 2. Run `python interventions.py -model MODEL -language LANGUAGE -attribute ATT -layer LAYER -ranking RANKING --translation -beta BETA --scaled`.
 This will execute interventions by the translation method with the specifier beta (in the paper we show results for beta=8).